of graduate employers say relevant experience is essential to getting a job with them

 Culinary Management Project

-This module provides you with the opportunity to apply the process of project management to a specific food and beverage environment and involves an analysis of future product and potential market development activities for either a client organisation or to the context of a case study organisation.
+This module provides you with the opportunity to lead and manage the process of project management to a specific food and beverage environment.
+This will involve planning, coordinating and executing a project.
+It involves analysis of the project proposal and development activities for either a client organisation or to the context of a case study.

 Managing Across Cultures